2018 HSA Contribution Limits, HDHP Minimum Deductibles, HDHP Out-of-Pocket Maximums

-The IRS has announced the 2017 Health Savings Account (HSA) contribution limits, along with the minimum deductible and maximum out-of-Pocket amounts that are required for a plan to be considered a Qualified High-Deductible Health Plan (QHDHP).
+The Health Savings Account (HSA) contribution limits, along with the minimum deductible and maximum out-of-Pocket amounts that are required for a plan to be considered a Qualified High-Deductible Health Plan (QHDHP) in 2018 are outlined in the chart below.
 As a reminder, in order for an individual to participate in an HSA, they must be enrolled in a QHDHP plan.

 To whom do these new amounts apply?

 These amounts will apply to all group health plans and insurers who offer an HSA in 2018.

 Below is a side-by-side comparison of the limits that will apply in 2018 compared to 2017:

 |Contribution Limits||$3,450 (increase $50)||$6,900 (increase $150)||$3,400||$6,750|